Here are 10 tips I have learned over a lifetime of dealing with OCD.

-The reality of obsessive compulsive disorder (OCD) is often not how it is portrayed in the media, as the desire to keep thing ordered and tidy (although that is a possibility).
-In reality it is much more varied, and tailored to each individual's mind and innermost thoughts.
+The reality of obsessive compulsive disorder (OCD) is often not how it is portrayed in the media, as the desire to keep things ordered and tidy (although that is a possibility).
+In reality, it is much more varied and tailored to each individual's mind and innermost thoughts.

 There are two main aspects of OCD: obsessions and compulsions.